mirenradia/Research-Computing/01_Linux_Basics.md

 cat file.txt | sort | uniq | head -n 3 > first_three.txt
 ```

-Which uses `cat` to load the contents of the text file into memory then `sort`s it alphabeticaly, removed duplicates with `uniq`, and selects the first three lines to output to a file.
+Which uses `cat` to load the contents of the text file into memory then `sort`s it alphabetically, removed duplicates with `uniq`, and selects the first three lines to output to a file.

 ________________